 This was achieved by our specialist damp and/or timber survey, carried out by our professional, knowledgeable and helpful damp and timber surveyor.

 Our role is to correctly diagnose rising damp, woodworm, dry rot, wet rot and any other source of damp ingress and timber decay correctly, and provide you with a cost effective if not treatment free solution to eradicate the damp or timber decay problem you may have.

-DAMP AND TIMBER SURVEYS IN NORTH WALES
+DAMP AND TIMBER SURVEYS IN NORTH, MID & SOUTH WALES

 A damp and timber survey is one of the most common instructions you will receive from a building surveyor’s report today when buying a property.

 The initial thoughts going through your mind may be that the property is falling down, there might be timber decay or woodworm in the timber floors or the damp is so bad that thousands of pounds are going to have to be spent to rectify the problem.

 Don’t Worry!!
 It may sound worse than it actually is!
 You have to understand that if a building surveyor picks up a high moisture meter reading in a wall or discovers some woodworm flight holes he has to instruct a PCA (Property Care Association) damp and timber specialist to investigate the extent of the damp ingress and the timber infestation and/or decay.

 THE QUESTIONS THAT NEED TO BE ANSWERED ARE:-

 • What form of dampness has the surveyor picked up and does it require any treatment, if so to what extent ??

 • Is the woodworm infestation active or not, or does the wood boring insect in question require any treatment at all ??